greyshell/red_diary/web_security/insecure_deserialization_java.md

 ```

 ## Deserialization
-Deserialization is the reverse process where the byte stream is used to recreate the actual java object in memory.
+Deserialization is the reverse process where the byte stream is used to re-create the actual java object in memory.